 Pregnancy is a major physical, psychological, and social event, not only for women but also for their partners and their families.
 Traditionally, pregnancy and having a baby is a joyful experience, but for many women, pregnancy may also become a worrisome and fearful event.
-If this fear assumes a pathological dimension, it may become a condition called tokophobia, which requires further evaluation and treatment.
+If this fear becomes pathological it may become a condition called tokophobia, which requires further evaluation and treatment.

 Tokophobia is the fear of pregnancy, childbirth, or breastfeeding.
 It comes from the Greek: Tokos is pregnancy and phobia or phobos means fear.
 Other terms include Tocophobia, Teratophobia, Parturiphobia, Maieusiophobia, or simply pregnancy or childbirth fear.

-To a certain extent, it is normal for many women to have some kind of fear of getting pregnant and having a baby.
-This is not unexpected, as pregnancy, labor, and delivery are associated with significantly increased risks of pain, and the mother being injured and dying.
-While in many developed countries the risk of dying in pregnancy and childbirth is less than 1 in 10,000, there are still many countries worldwide where death and injury in pregnancy is significant and where for many women being pregnant is a death sentence.
+To a certain extent, it is normal for many women to have some kind of fear of getting pregnant or having a baby.
+This fear is not unexpected, as pregnancy, labor, and delivery are associated with significantly increased risks of pain.
+A woman may also be worried about being injured or dying.
+While in many developed countries the risk of dying during pregnancy and childbirth is less than 1 in 10,000, there are still many countries worldwide where death and injury during pregnancy are significant and where for many women being pregnant is a death sentence.

 According to the World Health Organization (WHO) over 800 women die each day from preventable pregnancy and childbirth-related problem, and 99% of these happen in developing countries.
 For example, 1-2 of 100 pregnant women die in Afghanistan, a country that has among the highest rate worldwide of maternal deaths.

 What are the symptoms of tokophobia?

 Tokophobia can be associated with the following symptoms:

 - Fear of labor & delivery

 - Crying (triggered by sight or even words)